-KEPCO is the designer of the reference plant and Barakah Units 1 and 2, and is the prime contractor for construction and operations for ENEC.
+KEPCO is the designer of the reference plant and Barakah Units 1, 2, 3, and 4, and is the prime contractor for construction and operations for ENEC.
 KEPCO, a Korean government owned company, has installed nuclear generation capacity of over 17,000 MW and operates 20 commercial nuclear power units.
-KEPCO will supply the full scope of works and services for Barakah Units 1 and 2 including engineering, procurement, construction, nuclear fuel, and operations and maintenance support utilizing:
+KEPCO will supply the full scope of works and services for Barakah Units 1, 2, 3, and 4 including engineering, procurement, construction, nuclear fuel, and operations and maintenance support utilizing:

-- 1. KEPCO subsidiaries participating as subcontractors including: - Korea Hydro and Nuclear Power Co., Ltd. (KHNP), which will play a key role as the Engineering, Procurement and Construction (EPC) contractor and operator - KEPCO Engineering and Construction Co., Inc. (KEPCO E&C), which will provide the nuclear power plant design and engineering service - Korea Nuclear Fuel Co., Ltd. (KNF), which will provide the nuclear fuel - Korea Plant Service and Engineering Co., Ltd. (KPS), which will be involved in plant maintenance - 2.
-Other major nuclear equipment suppliers including: - Westinghouse of the U.S. - Toshiba of Japan - Samsung, Hyundai, and Doosan Heavy Industries of Korea
+1. KEPCO subsidiaries participating as subcontractors including:

+Korea Hydro and Nuclear Power Co., Ltd. (KHNP), which will play a key role as the Engineering, Procurement and Construction (EPC) contractor and operator

+KEPCO Engineering and Construction Co., Inc. (KEPCO E&C), which will provide the nuclear power plant design and engineering service

+Korea Nuclear Fuel Co., Ltd. (KNF), which will provide the nuclear fuel

+Korea Plant Service and Engineering Co., Ltd. (KPS), which will be involved in plant maintenance

+- 2. Other major nuclear equipment suppliers include: - Westinghouse of the U.S. - Toshiba of Japan - Samsung, Hyundai, and Doosan Heavy Industries of Korea